nushell/nushell.github.io/commands/docs/transpose.md

 ## Flags

- -  `--header-row, -r`: treat the first row as column names
+ -  `--header-row, -r`: use the first input column as the table header-row (or keynames when combined with --as-record)
  -  `--ignore-titles, -i`: don't transpose the column names into values
  -  `--as-record, -d`: transfer to record if the result is a table and contains only one row
  -  `--keep-last, -l`: on repetition of record fields due to `header-row`, keep the last value obtained